Sharafnama: Translations

 In 1873–1875, François Charmoy, a French scholar, translated it from Persian into French and published it in Saint Petersburg, Russia.
 At the right, it is a Kurdish–French dictionary, made by Alexandre Jaba, and published in 1879 in Saint Petersburg, too.
-The Sherefname has been translated into the languages German, Arabic, English, Ottoman, Russian, and Turkish.
+The Sharafnama has been translated into German, Arabic, English, Ottoman, Russian, and Turkish.
 In 1972 the Kurdish scholar Abdurrahman Sharafkandi, translated the book from Persian into Kurdish.